cosmos/ibc/spec/ics-3-connection-semantics/README.md

 - Connection = cross-chain light client state.
 - Between two chains `A` and `B`.
 - Permissionless opening / closing / updates.

+The basis of IBC is the ability to verify in the on-chain consensus ruleset of chain `B` that a data packet received on chain `B` was correctly generated on chain `A`.
+This establishes a cross-chain linearity guarantee: upon validation of that packet on chain `B` we know that the packet has been executed on chain `A` and any associated logic resolved (such as assets being escrowed), and we can safely perform application logic on chain `B` (such as generating vouchers on chain `B` for the chain `A` assets which can later be redeemed with a packet in the opposite direction).

 ### Desired Properties